Coniferyl-alcohol glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and coniferyl alcohol, whereas its two products are UDP and coniferin.
+The two substrates of this enzyme are coniferyl alcohol and UDP-glucose.
+Its products are coniferin and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:coniferyl-alcohol 4'-beta-D-glucosyltransferase.
 Other names in common use include uridine diphosphoglucose-coniferyl alcohol glucosyltransferase, and UDP-glucose coniferyl alcohol glucosyltransferase.
 This enzyme participates in phenylpropanoid biosynthesis.